Operation Orator: Air operations from Russia

-The Catalinas detached to Russia, were based at Lake Lakhta near Archangelsk on the White Sea; using Grasnaya on the Kola Inlet as an advanced base.
+The Catalinas detached to Russia, were based at Lake Lakhta near Arkhangelsk on the White Sea; using Grasnaya on the Kola Inlet as an advanced base.
 The communications between them were impossible; Hopps used Grasnaya instead, which was 400 nmi nearer to the patrol areas and equally closer to occupied Norway.
-Lake Lakhta became a rest area and the base for close escort of PQ 18, once it was on the final leg of the journey.
+Lake Lakhta became a rest area and the base for close escort of Convoy PQ 18, once it was on the final leg of the journey.
 The Catalinas bound for Russia left Shetland in sequence, completed the circuits of their patrol area and proceeded to Russia.
 From above, the Arctic tundra looked uninviting but having landed, the crews found the Soviet Naval Aviation (Morskaya Aviatsiya) base at Lake Lakhta an idyllic setting, lying amidst woods and cliffs.
 Russian ground crews were found to be very efficient, impressing the British with their ability to improvise.
 The damaged Hampden from Khibiniy was put back into service and a Catalina damaged by a Luftwaffe aircraft was hauled ashore within eight minutes of landing and swiftly repaired; once begun, work went on until aircraft were serviceable.
-The flight from Lake Lakhta to Grasnaya took about five hours and once over PQ 18, the Catalina would circle it, keeping a careful watch on aircraft nearby in case of mistaken identity.
+The flight from Lake Lakhta to Grasnaya took about five hours and once over Convoy PQ 18, the Catalina would circle it, keeping a careful watch on aircraft nearby in case of mistaken identity.

 By 5 September, the serviceable Hampdens were at Vayenga, further back from the front line than Polyarny.
 The airfield was bombed several times by the Luftwaffe and a Spitfire to be written off on 9 September but there were no casualties.
 An Area Combined HQ was set up at Polyarny, where a Senior British Naval Officer, Rear-Admiral Douglas Fisher was already installed.
 The PR Spitfires at Vayenga had their RAF roundels painted out and replaced by red stars: oblique F 24 cameras were used on twelve sorties to Narvik and Altafjord, flying through foul weather to keep watch over the German ships.
 To replace the written off Spitfire, 1 PRU despatched another Spitfire, which arrived from Britain on 16 September, along with a de Havilland Mosquito PR Mk I (W4061).